idaholab/TMAP8/doc/content/sqa/tmap8_vvr.md

 !template! item key=introduction
 The [!ac](VVR) for {{app}} provides evidence that {{app}} fulfills its intended purpose.
-All verification and validation test cases and their associated documentation for {{app}} is also available on the [V&V page](verification/ver-list.md).
+All verification and validation test cases and their associated documentation for {{app}} are also available on the [V&V page](verification/ver-list.md).
 !template-end!